The UK government is offering backed mortgages with 5% deposits. Young people deserve more than these government backed loans, and here’s why…

 The Government will then offer lenders the guarantee they require to provide mortgages covering the remaining 95% of a property’s price.
 Essentially, they are offering government backed loans.

 Prime Minister Boris Johnson said: “I want generation rent to become generation buy and these 95% mortgage guarantees help to deliver this promise.

 “Young people shouldn’t feel excluded from the chance of owning their own home and now it will be easier than ever to get onto the property ladder.”

 What’s the Problem?

-There’s a few key problems with this proposal.
+There’s a few key problems with these government backed loans.
 That’s not to say people won’t benefit from it, just the target market won’t necessarily reap the rewards as intended.